 - The ‘ego’ label: this is another familial label that tells the child that they’re special, a prodigy, smart and that there’s nothing they can’t achieve.
 Imposter syndrome arises when the child faces difficulty and experiences challenges or failures, leading them to believe that they are ‘a fake’ and that they need to keep pretending to be smart for their family’s sake.

 The seeds of imposter syndrome start young.
 Unfortunately, they start in the home and are perpetuated by our parents’ expectations and our personal obligation to stick to the narrative.

 The social contract

 Centuries of western civilisation has created a box for women to be housekeepers, mothers, caregivers, emotional, sensitive and less involved in a career than their male counterparts.
-This means that successful women who are consistently achieving success will explain away their success to fit this societal mould.
+This means that successful women who are consistently achieving success will explain away their successes to fit this societal mould.
 This is the social contract that both men and women partake in unconsciously.
-From childhood to middle age; women have been conditioned to have lower expectations for female success and achievement, so when a woman is a high achiever, she believes that she is a phoney and that she got lucky because ‘only a man could have been able to achieve that’.
+From childhood to middle age, women have been conditioned to have lower expectations for success and achievement, so when a woman is a high achiever, she believes that she is a phoney and that she got lucky because ‘only a man could achieve that’.
 These intense and deep-seated beliefs are the fuel for the furnace of imposter syndrome.

-That’s why successful women who suffer from imposter syndrome also deal with anxiety — because they believe they are breaking the societal and familial mould that was set out for them and they fear that there will be consequences and repercussions.
+That’s why successful women who suffer from imposter syndrome also deal with anxiety — because they believe they are breaking the societal and familial mould that was set out for them; they fear that there will be consequences and repercussions.

 Eleanor Maccoby (1963) states that “the girl who maintains qualities of independence and active striving (achievement-orientation) necessary for intellectual mastery defies the convention of sex-appropriate behaviour and must pay a price, a price in anxiety.”